 AL BARAKA MAHANA BARKAH ACCOUNT

-Al Baraka Mahana Barkah Account provides regular stream of halaal monthly income for lower and middle group customers with the same convenience and services of a regular savings account.
+Al Baraka Mahana Barkah Account provides a regular stream of halaal monthly profit for low income and middle income group of customers with the same convenience and services of a regular savings account.
 This product is ideal for those who wish to invest with an absolute peace of mind by saving on regular basis and expect good returns on daily balance along with having the liberty of having no limitation on cash withdrawals.

 - Account can be opened with PKR 10,000/-.

 - Privileged profit rate will be applicable above PKR 10,000/-.